nhn/tui.editor/plugins/color-syntax/README.md

 // ...

 import Editor from '@toast-ui/editor';
-import colorSyntaxPlugin from '@toast-ui/editor-plugin-color-syntax';
+import colorSyntax from '@toast-ui/editor-plugin-color-syntax';

 const instance = new Editor({
   // ...
-  plugins: [colorSyntaxPlugin]
+  plugins: [colorSyntax]
 });
 ```

-## Use CDN
+## 🗂 Usage CDN

-> Note : To use the plugin, the CDN files(CSS, Script) of `@toast-ui/editor` must be included.
+To use the plugin, the CDN files(CSS, Script) of `@toast-ui/editor` must be included.

 ### Include Files